ahanba/hiatus/README.markdown

 + For English, Dictionary form is converted to possible active forms (Optional, you can check on/off this conversion option).
   Example: **write** is converted to **write|writes|writing|wrote|written**, and all of these terms are detected.
 + If the encode of target file is unicode (UTF-8|UTF-16), no garbage happens for multiple languages, such as Japanese, Chinese, Korean, Thai, etc.
-+ Output report (XLS) is easy to read, filter.
++ Output report (XLS) is easy to use (read/filter).
 You can use it for the next QA process without additional work.
 + Source code is published here, so you can understand the tool comprehensively - what is checked, what is NOT checked.
 Also you can fix it when you find the error.

 Environment